 We have always desired to feel and know that we are a part of God's loving care.

 Companioned Prayer offers a way, through God's love, to know that directly.

 In grateful thanks to Frs.
-Ed McMahon and Peter Campbell, who launched me on the path to Companioned Prayer.
+Ed McMahon and Peter Campbell, whose discoveries and personal support launched me on the path to Companioned Prayer.

 And deep gratitude for all of my family and friends, especially my wife Minnet, who have helped me on this journey, and continue to do so.

-- Bill Stobbe
+Bill Stobbe